 Scholarships may be available for high quality candidates.

-First admission intake will be August 2017.
-Please click here to view the list of research projects for the inaugural intake.
+Please click here to view the list of research projects for the August 2018 intake.